erskingardner/nostr-ignition/new46.md

 ## Error Event `kind: 24138`

 Error response (a separate kind in order to make errors easier to handle on the client side).
-Content is NIP-44 encrypted and uses the following format: `CODE: Error message text`.
+Content is NIP-44 encrypted string in the following format: `CODE: Error message text`.
 [Error codes](#error-codes) are detailed below.

 ```json
 {